Induce Labour With Natural Methods – Bring On Labour Naturally

 4. Remember that any form of induction is an induction

 Once you stimulate labour either medically or by yourself, you potentially make yourself open to further interventions or complications.
 Please don’t take any form of induction lightly.
 Weigh up the pros and cons and opt for choices that are designed at relaxing you and opening your mind and body to labour.
-Please don’t get caught up forcing your body and baby into labour if its just not meant to be.
+Please don’t get caught up forcing your body and baby into labour if its just not meant to be – your baby may not like it and could end up needing help.

 Methods of Natural Induction